All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

-Foro di Cesare with three reconstructed columns of Tempio di Venere Genitrice and in the background S. Lorenzo in Miranda/Tempio di Antonino e Faustina
+Foro di Cesare with three reconstructed south side columns of Tempio di Venere Genitrice and in the background S. Lorenzo in Miranda/Tempio di Antonino e Faustina

 In the 1930s the excavations of the area behind SS.
-Luca e Martina and S. Adriano led to unearthing a forum built by Julius Caesar in 46 BC.
+Luca e Martina and S. Adriano led to unearthing the forum built by Julius Caesar in 46 BC.
 It borders on the Forum built by Trajan in 108-113 AD and approximately half of it was covered again by Via dei Fori Imperiali, but a passage beneath the street links the two fora.
-They are not part of the archaeological area of the Roman Forum, but they can be visited in guided tours or with a special ticket.
+You may wish to see a modern plan of the Imperial Fora.

 Foro di Cesare consisted of a very large rectangular square having an east-west orientation.
 A double portico stood on its northern and southern sides and an equestrian statue of Julius Caesar at its centre.
 The entrance was situated on the eastern side on Argiletum.
 The forum was completed by Emperor Augustus and it was enlarged and partially redesigned by Emperor Trajan.